Raspibolt: replacing Bitcoin Core with Knots (v29.1)

 After rebooting, “bitcoind” should start and begin to sync and validate the Bitcoin blockchain.

-• Wait a bit, reconnect via SSH and login with the user “admin”.
+- Wait a bit, reconnect via SSH and login with the user “admin”.

-> * bitcoind.service - Bitcoin daemon
+● bitcoind.service - Bitcoin daemon

-> Loaded: loaded (/etc/systemd/system/bitcoind.service; enabled; vendor preset: enabled)
+Loaded: loaded (/etc/systemd/system/bitcoind.service; enabled; preset: enabled)

-> Process: 2316 ExecStart=/usr/local/bin/bitcoind -daemon -pid=/run/bitcoind/bitcoind.pid -conf=/home/bitcoin/.bitcoin/bitcoin.> conf -datadir=/home/bitcoin/.bitcoin (code=exited, status=0/SUCCESS)
+Process: 3979166 ExecStart=/usr/local/bin/bitcoind -daemon -pid=/run/bitcoind/bitcoind.pid -conf=/home/bitcoin/.bitcoin/bitcoin.conf -datadir=/home/bitcoin/.bitcoin -startupnotify=systemd-notify --ready (code=exited, status=0/SUCCESS)

-> Main PID: 2317 (bitcoind)
+Main PID: 3979167 (bitcoind)

-> CGroup: /system.slice/bitcoind.service
+CGroup: /system.slice/bitcoind.service

-> `-2317 /usr/local/bin/bitcoind -daemon -pid=/run/bitcoind/bitcoind.pid -conf=/home/bitcoin/.bitcoin/bitcoin.conf > -datadir=/home/bitcoin/.bitcoin
+├─3979167 /usr/local/bin/bitcoind -daemon -pid=/run/bitcoind/bitcoind.pid -conf=/home/bitcoin/.bitcoin/bitcoin.conf -datadir=/home/bitcoin/.bitcoin "-startupnotify=systemd-notify --ready"

 Summary

-As you can see it is easy to drop-in replace Bitcoin Knots in RaspiBolt to start using a version which has bugfixes related to SPAM vulnerability: CVE-2023-50428.
+As you can see it is easy to drop-in replace Bitcoin Knots in RaspiBolt to start using a version which has bug fixes related to SPAM vulnerability: CVE-2023-50428.